learn-co-curriculum/hash-iteration-collect/README.md

 Let's use `#collect` to return all of the values of the keys in a given hash.

-In this example, we are the managers at Chucky Cheese.
-Chucky Cheese is a great place to have a birthday party, and there are several birthdays going on here today.
+In this example, we are once again the managers at Chuck E. Cheese's.
+Chuck E. Cheese's is still a great place to have a birthday party, and, shockingly, the same three birthdays are still going on.

 We will be operating on the following hash that tracks birthday kids and their associated ages: